 - Reimbursement grants range from $2,500 to $35,000 based on the scope of work.

-The Storefront Improvement Program provides technical and financial assistance to property owners or tenants seeking to renovate or restore commercial building exterior facades.
+The Storefront Improvement Program provides financial assistance to property owners or tenants seeking to renovate or restore commercial building exterior facades.
 The Program seeks to increase accessibility into storefronts, improve the physical appearance of independent businesses and enhance the commercial districts of Cambridge.

 This program provides:

 - 90% matching grant up to $20,000 for ADA improvements to entrance, including ramps, lifts, doors hardware and automatic openers, accessible parking, and signage.

 - 50% matching grant up to $15,000 for other façade improvements, including better windows, paneling, architectural details and restoration of historic features.